khmarbaise/blog.soebes.de/content/blog/2014/06/2014-06-07-mojo-flatten-maven-plugin-1-dot-0-0-beta-2-released.md

 Release Notes:

-* {% chjl MOJO-2027 %} ability to preserve developer information
+* [MOJO-2027] ability to preserve developer information
-* {% chjl MOJO-2030 %} flatten-maven-plugin overrides basedir and sets it to target/, so src/site/site.xml is not used and any documentation beneath src/site is not rendered
+* [MOJO-2030] flatten-maven-plugin overrides basedir and sets it to target/, so src/site/site.xml is not used and any documentation beneath src/site is not rendered

 Enjoy,